mmwyl/ai-dev-tasks/create-prd.md

 4.  **Functional Requirements:** List the specific functionalities the feature must have.
 Use clear, concise language (e.g., "The system must allow users to upload a profile picture.").
 Number these requirements.
 5.  **Non-Goals (Out of Scope):** Clearly state what this feature will *not* include to manage scope.
 6.  **Design Considerations (Optional):** Link to mockups, describe UI/UX requirements, or mention relevant components/styles if applicable.
-7.  **Technical Considerations (Optional):** Mention known technical constraints, dependencies, or suggestions (e.g., "Should integrate with the existing Auth module").
-Optionally specify: target runtime/version (e.g., language/runtime/SDK), build tool, key frameworks/libraries (UI, data access, web, CLI, etc.), testing stack, packaging type/artifact format, and environment/configuration requirements.
-Keep wording generic and avoid locking into a specific ecosystem unless the project mandates it.
+7.  **Technical Considerations (Optional):** Mention any known technical constraints, dependencies, or suggestions (e.g., "Should integrate with the existing Auth module").
 8.  **Success Metrics:** How will the success of this feature be measured? (e.g., "Increase user engagement by 10%", "Reduce support tickets related to X").
 9.  **Open Questions:** List any remaining questions or areas needing further clarification.